Chards History, Family Crest & Coats of Arms

 The surname Chards was first found in Somerset at Chard, a borough, market-town, and parish, and the head of a union, in the hundred of Kingsbury-East.
 "This was a place of considerable importance during the heptarchy, and was by the Saxons called Cerdre (subsequently Cherde or Cerde), a name supposed to be derived from Cerdic, the founder of the kingdom of Wessex.
 In the 14th of Edward I. it was incorporated by Bishop Joslin, who set apart fifty-two acres out of his manor of Cherde" Another reference claims the Saxons called the place Cerdren in 1065 but was listed three years later in the Domesday Book of 1086 as Cerdre.
 Literally the place name possibly meant "house or building in rough ground," from the Old English words "ceart" + "aern."

 Early History of the Chards family

-Another 103 words (7 lines of text) are included under the topic Early Chards History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Chards research.
+Another 52 words (4 lines of text) are included under the topic Early Chards History in all our PDF Extended History products and printed products wherever possible.